Pennsylvania

 Lithuanian Music Hall in Philadelphia

-The prettiest and the last one surviving among Philadelphia's Lithuanian clubs is its especially old (erected 1906) Lithuanian Music Hall, also known as Lietuvių namai ("Lithuanian House") in Lithuanian language and "Big Lit" in English (2715 E. Allegheny Ave).
+The prettiest and the last one surviving among Philadelphia's Lithuanian clubs is its especially old (erected 1908) Lithuanian Music Hall, also known as Lietuvių namai ("Lithuanian House") in Lithuanian language and "Big Lit" in English (2715 E. Allegheny Ave).
 It is a separate red brick building inspired by art nouveau.

 Inside, there are three halls, of which the upper floor one is the most impressive.
 It is named after M.K. Čiurlionis, Lithuania's most famous painter.
-Previously, it had full arched windows, but those have been partly bricked up during the shortage times.
+Previously, it had full arched windows, but those have been partly bricked up during the war shortage times.

 The hall hosts many Lithuanian activities and an annual fair.
 To this day, it also hosts Lithuanian concerts of the musicians arriving from Lithuania.